ddeleon267/exercise-me/README.md

 # README

-Exercise-Me is a tool for users to create and and share exercises and workout routines.
+Exercise-Me is a tool for users to create and share exercises and workout routines.

 # Getting Started

 To get a copy of the project up and running on your local machine for development and testing purposes:

 Fork this repo and clone it to your computer.
 Run 'bundle install'.
 Then migrate and seed the database with 'rake db:migrate' 'and rake db:seed'.
+Start the server with 'rails s' or 'rails server'

 # Built with
 Rails, Omniauth, SQLite